 - Clear and identifiable roles - and in these roles, everyone will do their fair share.
-People should understand what their responsibilites are and how they contribute to the running of the business.
-This creates a sense of belonging, and adds to the feeling of shared purpose.
+People should understand what their responsibilities are and how they contribute to the running of the business.
+This creates a sense of belonging and adds to the feeling of shared purpose.

 - A reporting hierarchy and clear leadership - similar to the above point, all teams should have a trusting, honest and bold leader who enhances communication and creates a sense of cohesion.

-- Members support each other - teams with members that are supporting of each other are often more effective because they, again, have a sense of belonging and cohesion.
+- Members support each other - teams with members that are supportive of each other are often more effective because they, again, have a sense of belonging and cohesion.

 - The skills and resources necessary - the above points are all good, but these serve no purpose if the team does not have the skills or resources available to become successful.
 This comes as part of hiring, team building and training programmes.